Adult, Distance Learning

 The qualification aims to help you develop your underpinning knowledge and understanding to support your role working with people with learning disabilities.
 You’ll explore the principles of safeguarding and positive risk taking and gain awareness of the autistic spectrum.

 How you will learn

 You will be allocated your own study pack and have a personal tutor who you can contact throughout your studies.
-You will be required to work through a series of tasks and activities designed to reinforce the learning process and demonstrate our knowledge.
+You will be required to work through a series of tasks and activities designed to reinforce the learning process and demonstrate your knowledge.
 This will mainly consist of a written assessment for each unit.
-(This qualification is also available on-line).

 Where could this course take you?